victor-magarlamov/boooa/README.md

 ## Goal

-The goal this simple library is to stringify to JSON an array of objects with similar schema with reducing the size.
+The goal of this simple library is to convert an array of objects (having a similar schema) to JSON, downsizing.
 Yes, i know about protobuf 8-) But sometimes it can be so exciting to reinvent the wheel!

 ## Install